 For providers of outpatient services: These providers must continue to test their program annually, by participating in a community-based full-scale exercise (if available) or conduct an individual facility-based functional exercise every other year.
-In the opposite years off the full-scale exercise, the providers are required to conduct a testing exercise of their choice, which may include either a community-based full-scale exercise (if available), an individual, facility-based functional exercise or workshop that includes a group discussion led by a facilitator.
+In the opposite years off the full- scale exercise, the providers are required to conduct a testing exercise of their choice, which may include either a community-based full-scale exercise (if available), an individual, facility-based functional exercise, a drill, or a tabletop exercise or workshop that includes a group discussion led by a facilitator.